Precise High-Dimensional Asymptotics for Quantifying Heterogeneous Transfers: Introduction

-In the \textit{under-parametrized} setting ($n_2 > p$), when the covariates are sampled from Gaussian distributions, the precise asymptotic limit can be derived directly from properties of Wishart distributions (see also Lemma \ref{fact_tr} and the historical note in Section \ref{sec_bv}).
-In the high-dimensional setting, the eigenvalues of a Wishart matrix satisfy the well-known Marchenko–Pastur (MP) law \citep{MP}, whose Stieltjes transform characterizes the variance limit.
-Furthermore, it is well-known that the MP law holds universally regardless of the underlying data distribution of the covariates (see, e.g., \citet{bai2009spectral}). \citet{isotropic} obtained a sharp convergence rate of the empirical spectral distribution (ESD) to the MP law for sample covariance matrices with isotropic population covariances. \citet{Anisotropic,DY} later extended this result to sample covariance matrices with arbitrary population covariances.
+When covariates are sampled from Gaussian distributions, the precise asymptotic limit of the inverse of a sample covariance matrix can be derived directly from the properties of the Wishart distribution.
+In the high-dimensional setting, the eigenvalues of a Wishart matrix satisfy the well-known Marchenko–Pastur (MP) law, whose Stieltjes transform characterizes the variance limit.
+Furthermore, it is well known that the MP law holds universally regardless of the underlying data distribution of the covariates (see, e.g., \citet{bai2009spectral}). \citet{isotropic} obtain a sharp convergence rate of the empirical spectral distribution (ESD) to the MP law for sample covariance matrices with isotropic population covariances. \citet{Anisotropic} later extend this result to sample covariance matrices with arbitrary population covariances.
 These results are proved by establishing the optimal convergence estimates of the Stieltjes transforms of sample covariance matrices, also known as \emph{local laws} in the random matrix theory literature.
-We refer interested readers to \citet{erdos2017dynamical} and the references therein for a detailed review of related concepts.
+We refer interested readers to \citet{erdos2017dynamical} and the references therein for a detailed review.
 One technical contribution of this work is to extend these techniques to the two-task setting and prove an almost sharp local law for the sum of two sample covariance matrices with arbitrary covariate shifts.
-Using this local law, we can then derive the variance limit with a precise dependence on the singular values of the covariate shift matrix $(\Sigma^{(1)})^{1/2}(\Sigma^{(2)})^{-1/2}$.
+This local law allows us to derive the precise variance limit depending on the singular values of the covariate shift matrix.
+Finally, recent work has also studied the statistical behavior of interpolators in the high-dimensional setting \citep{sur2019modern}, which would be another promising setting for exploring statistical transfer learning.

-The asymptotic limit of the variance term in $L(\hat{\beta}_2^{\MTL})$ (cf. equation \eqref{eq_var_simp}) under covariate shift may also be derived using free addition in free probability theory (see, e.g., \citet{nica2006lectures}).
-However, this approach is not entirely justified when the covariates are sampled from non-Gaussian distributions with non-diagonal covariate shift matrices.
-Furthermore, our result provides almost sharp convergence rates to the asymptotic limit, while it is unclear how to obtain such rates using free probability techniques.